sertannavdann/Multi-class_Weather_Classification/README.md

 ['cloudy', 'rain', 'shine', 'sunrise']

 ### Accuracy score
-- We had a almost %100 accuracy.
-Our model is designed according to academic researches.
+- We had above %92 accuracy in all of our tests from google images.

+- The model architecture is detailly designed in accordance with François Chollet's book.

 - Data augmentations are highlighting variety of different features for CNN model.
 - Our model is behaving really good in the wild deployment.